cwise24/snopsy/docs/module1/7_Repository.rst

 .. warning:: Make sure you use the switch ``-m`` and add a message

-Now let's set the remote repository (Gitlab) and sync our local files to the remote master
+Now let's set the remote repository (Gitlab) and sync our local files to the remote main

 ::